GitHbGav/Credit-Card-Fraud/README.md

 ## Project Overview
+I've been hired by American Express.
+As part of a key initiative undertaken by American Express, this project is dedicated to developing a machine-learning model aimed at predicting whether a transaction is fraudulent or legitimate.
+The overarching goal is to enhance the security and reliability of American Express's transaction processing, thereby safeguarding customer interests and maintaining the integrity of their financial well-being.

 # Dataset Description
 This is a simulated credit card transaction dataset containing legitimate and fraudulent transactions from the duration of 1st Jan 2019 to 31st Dec 2020.